 1. Tennis and Other Sports

-Tennis elbow is one of the most common injuries for athletes.
+One of the most common injuries for athletes is tennis elbow.
 Tennis and other sports that require you to move your arm in a repetitive movement can cause this overuse injury.
 Other racket sports and sports like baseball involve repeated movements that engage all the muscles, tendons, and ligaments in your arm for the activity.

 2. Computer Usage and Poor Sleep Posture

 If you work at a desk all day, then you might be surprised to hear you have developed something called tennis elbow.
 However, computer usage, like repetitively moving a computer mouse around, can actually strain the muscles in your arm that provide support to your elbow joint.
 Additionally, sleeping with the wrists tucked into your body can also be a common aggravator.